 - Monk fruit

 Calcium, magnesium and sodium beta-hydroxybutyrate

-According to Wikipedia, beta-hydroxybutyrate is a beta hydroxy acid and an organic compound that is synthesized by the liver.
+Beta-hydroxybutyrate is a beta hydroxy acid and an organic compound that is synthesized by the liver.
 Calcium, magnesium and sodium beta-hydroxybutyrate are exogenous ketone salts that raise ketone levels in the bloodstream.

 A study published in the Journal of Nutrition and Metabolism found that exogenous ketone supplements increase ketone levels without affecting calcium and magnesium serum levels.

 Stevia is a natural sweetener.
 It’s used in Keto Boost to mask the taste of the ketone salts.
 Stevia can also be beneficial to your health.
 Nutrition Today researchers found that Stevia does not contribute carbohydrates or calories to your diet.